Send the link below via email or IMCopy

 Human economy must increasingly make environmental constraints a more explicit consideration in production & waste disposal

-Economic activity should be practiced on a sustainable scale
+Economic activity should be practiced on a

 How about limiting wealth and steering away from the "growth" mentality?